 Contrary to popular belief, professional proofreading doesn’t happen during the writing or early editing stage.
 It happens after all the editing revisions have been finished.
 At this point, the structure and development is sound, the language and tone is on point, and it’s grammatically correct.
 This goes for any document whether it’s a book or an article.

-Here’s an example to better understand “what is proofreading.”
+Here’s an example to better understand your question of “what is proofreading.”
 The red colored words or punctuation marks corrected the errors in the original text.
 Each one updated a misspelled word, incorrectly capitalized word, or a punctuation error.
 The writer can easily see where the errors were and how the proofreader updated them.

-You’re now familiar with the answer to the question “what is proofreading?”
 It’s the last step in the editing process.
 It catches only minor errors and typos that are easily missed in previous review steps.

 On the other hand, editing is the entire review process before a document or manuscript is proofread.
 There are four levels of editing that could be used, though not all of them are required.
 It truly depends on the document and the quality of the writing.
 Editing at any of the higher editing levels requires training and experience beyond that of a proofreader.